RachaelKivuti/flutter-getting-started/starter_project_template/README.md

 ### Separation and structure of widgets into different files

-Implemented the stateless and stateful widgets.
+Implementation of the stateless and stateful widgets.

-foundational widgets in Flutter:
+Foundational widgets in Flutter:

--The Scaffold widget implements the basic Material Design visual layout, allowing the simple addition of AppBar, BottomAppBar, FloatingActionButton, Drawer, SnackBar, BottomSheet and more.
+**The Scaffold widget implements the basic Material Design visual layout, allowing the simple addition of AppBar, BottomAppBar, FloatingActionButton, Drawer, SnackBar, BottomSheet and more.
+They include:

 -AppBar

 -BottomNavigationBar

 -Drawer

 -FloatingActionButton

 -TabBar

 -TabBarView

 -ListView

 -GridView

 -Column

 -Row

 -Container

 -Text

 -Image

 -IconButton